eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 ```
 ## Conclusions

-To recap, in this tutorial I used the latest libraries in Common Lisp to create a simple guestbook webapp.
+To recap, in this tutorial I used some of the latest libraries in Common Lisp to create a simple guestbook webapp.
 Then I wrote a simple reusable wrapper to make our code more concise, aiming to challenge the Flask framework in Python.
 You can find the full source code of the two versions [here](https://github.com/eliascotto/cl-guestbook) and [here](https://github.com/eliascotto/cl-guestbook-v2).

 Ultimately I would like to give my opinion on using Common Lisp to write a web server.
 Common Lisp shines when dealing with low-level tasks like [small systems programming](https://blog.funcall.org/lisp%20psychoacoustics/2024/05/01/worlds-loudest-lisp-program/) or performing [intensive computation](https://www.grammarly.com/blog/engineering/running-lisp-in-production/) at scale.
 When these complex systems need to communicate with the outside world, perhaps via an API, writing a server is the correct way and Common Lisp is capable of delivering that.

-But despite the fact that the language it's easily adaptable, and comes with performant server libraries (hunchentooth and woo), I would say that there are better alternatives for developing generic modern web apps.
-Hot-reloading is now a feature present in many web frameworks and Common Lisp is not really shining for being ergonomic nor comes with many built-ins.
-Clojure in contrary, is a modern Lisp dialect with great web frameworks with nice documentation and tons of stable libraries.
-I would definetly choose the latter for a fresh web project since with CL I've a feeling I would end up having to write more code for custom features and middlewares.
+But despite the fact that the language is easily adaptable and comes with performant server libraries (Hunchentoot and Woo), I would say that there are better alternatives for developing generic modern web apps.
+Hot reloading is now a feature present in many web frameworks, and Common Lisp is not really shining for being ergonomic, nor does it come with many built-ins.
+Clojure, by contrast, is a modern Lisp dialect with great web frameworks, nice documentation and tons of stable libraries.
+I would definitely choose the latter for a fresh web project, since with CL I get the feeling that I would end up having to write more code than I should to add custom features and middlewares.

-I would like to give a shout-out to [Alive](https://marketplace.visualstudio.com/items?itemName=rheller.alive) which is the only Common Lisp extension for VSCode that implements the REPL with features similar to what SLIME and SLY bring to Emacs.
-The extension is still under development and not yet a full replacement for Emacs, especially during debugging, but it has great features and a lot of potential thanks to the VSCode web interface.
+I would like to give a shout-out to [Alive](https://marketplace.visualstudio.com/items?itemName=rheller.alive), which is the only Common Lisp extension for VSCode that implements the REPL with features similar to what SLIME and SLY bring to Emacs.
+The extension is still under development and not yet a full replacement for Emacs, especially during debugging, but it has great features and a lot of potential to introduce Common Lisp to newcomers, thanks to the VSCode web interface.

-Feel free to email me if you have any questions, recommendations, or even complains.
+Feel free to email me if you have any questions, recommendations, or even complaints.